bytebase/bytebase.com/content/blog/database-schema-change-tool-evolution.md

 ![_](/content/blog/database-schema-change-tool-evolution/sqitch.webp)

 Unlike Java-based Liquibase and Flyway, Sqitch is developed using Perl.
-In addition, Sqitch has its own philosophy on how to manage database schema changes: Liquibase and Flyway both use file naming conventions to control schema migrations (convention over configuration).
+In addition, Sqitch has its own philosophy on how to manage database schema changes: Liquibase and Flyway both use file naming conventions to order schema migrations (convention over configuration).

 ![_](/content/blog/database-schema-change-tool-evolution/schema-migration.webp)

-While Sqitch uses commands for schema migration, which gives teams more power to integrate database version control into the SDLC.
+While Sqitch adopts an explicit approach to allow user to specify the order in the sqitch plan.

 ![_](/content/blog/database-schema-change-tool-evolution/appschema.webp)